brentgti/electron-Teams-links/README.md

 # electron-teams-links

 This is a minimal Electron application based on electron-quick-start.
 It runs in the System Tray (look for the MS Teams icon).
-Right click on the icon to select the Teams link to which you want to navigate.
+Click on the icon to select the Teams link to which you want to navigate in the Teams app.

 ## To Use